Docs

 Description

 HTML of the article body, typically Readability-extracted (not full page, not already-sanitized plain text).
-The server runs its own extractor and truncates the result to 20,000 characters before synthesis.
+The server runs its own extractor; submissions are bounded by MPP_MAX_INPUT_CHARS (1,000,000).

 • Parameter